-In a given channel location, the control memory contains the address of the channel to which it is to be nected to channel 107, the control memory in word 5 contains the binary equivalent of the number 107 and it contains in word 107 the binary equivalent of the number 5.
-Since the purpose is to connect any two of, for example, 512 channels, the control memory requires 50 nine bits for addressing the information memory and 512 channel words for outpulsing (512 \times 8).
+In a given channel location, the control memory contains the address of the channel to which it is to be connected.
+For example, if channel 5 is to be con- 45 nected to channel 107, the control memory in word 5 contains the binary equivalent of the number 107 and it contains in word 107 the binary equivalent of the number 5.
+Since the purpose is to connect any two of, for example, 512 channels, the control memory requires 9 50 trunk circuits.
+If additional real time is desired, hardbits for addressing the information memory and 512 channel words for outpulsing $(512 \times 8)$ .

 The use of 512 word memories is for use as an example only.
 Other system parameters may affect the actual number of time slots on the incoming bus and/or 55 the number of words in the network memories.
-For example, a system requirement for the ability to be slave synchronized to an incoming T1 line may dictate that the incoming bus contain 576 channels (192 \times 3).
+For example, a system requirement for the ability to be slave synchronized to an incoming T1 line may dictate that the incoming bus contain 576 channels (192 $\times$ 3).

 on an input bus is written cyclically into a fixed location in the information memory.
 At the same time, the control memory CA corresponding to that channel (5) is read for addressing the information memory.
-The content of the information memory at this address (which 65 represents a PCM sample from the channel engaged in a normal conversation with channel 5) is read out.
+The conrepresents a PCM sample from the channel engaged in a normal conversation with channel 5) is read out.
 After this operation, channel 5 from the control memory CB is read for addressing the information memory.
 The control memory CB provides a PCM sample from the channel engaged in a double connection.
-These two samples are compared by the comparison circuit, and the sample with the highest magnitude is sent to channel 5.
+These two samples are compared by the comprison circuit, and the sample with the highest magnitude is sent to channel 5.
 If there is no double connection required, the control memory CB contains a dummy number in channel 5.
-In other words, during each channel time the incoming information is written into the fixed channel number in the information memory and the outgoing information is read from some other channel specified by the control memory.
+In other words, during each channel time the incoming information is written into the fixed chanconversion.
+The D/A converters accept the 8 bit binary 10 nel number in the information memory and the outgoing information is read from some other channel specified by the control memory.
 This operation of writing and reading the information memory goes on continuously during each channel.
-The next time frame (after 15 125 μ sec.) new PCM samples are written in the information memory.
+The next time frame (after 15 125 $\mu$ sec.) new PCM samples are written in the information memory.

-It should be evident that during each channel time (244 μ sec.) three operations are performed:
+It should be evident that during each channel time (244 $\mu$ sec.) three operations are performed:

-- 1. Write information memory IM under the control of the clock. - 2.
+- 1. Write information memory IM under the control - 2.
 Read information memory IM at the address provided by control memory CA. - 3.
 Read information memory IM at the address provided by control memory CB.

-is written cyclically and read at random while the control memories CA and CB are read cyclically and written at random.
+It should also be evident (of the information memory) while the receive side of 25 that the information memory is written cyclically and read at random while the control memories CA and CB are read cyclically and written asynchronously.

-The comparison circuit compares two PCM samples The information memory is addressable either from 30 obtained by addressing the control memory CA and CB.
+The comparison circuit compares two PCM samples obtained by addressing the control memory CA and CB.
 Of these two, the one with the larger magnitude is outpulsed on the PCM bus.